 As you can see from the pictures, Jane’s skin is no longer red or burning, her skin texture has changed from the typical elephant wrinkles and exaggerated, deepened lines to more supple and hydrated.
 Her skin’s elasticity has returned and it no longer hurts.
 She continues to sleep thru the night and feels more energetic and happy.

 Jane is continuing with herbal medicine treatment under my care.
 As often happens, once we eliminate the redness, we now have to focus on restoring the systems that were affected and return the skin to full, normal function.

 Recently, Jane mentioned she is now able to sweat, a normal skin function that allows the body to cool itself.
 She also noticed that when she is outside, becomes warm from the sun, she doesn’t automatically go into a flare state.
 These are great signs that her skin and system are returning to normal.

 *Note: Jane is a pseudonym to protect her privacy

 Need Help with TSW?

-If you are looking for answers to TSW for yourself or a loved one, feel free to set-up a complimentary consultation where we can talk more about your specific concerns via video conference call.
+If you are looking for answers to TSW for yourself or a loved one, watch this video to learn more about herbal medicine and dermatology and what a first consultation is like.